m) Provisions, contingent assets and contingent liabilities

 Management assesses the Company's capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company's various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.

-45. GENERAL
+46. GENERAL

-a) In the opinion of the Board, the value of Current Assets, Loans and Advances have a value in the ordinary course of business at least equal to that stated in the Balance Sheet except in case of those shown as doubtful.
+i) In the opinion of the Board, the value of Current Assets, Loans and Advances have a value in the ordinary course of business at least equal to that stated in the Balance Sheet except in case of those shown as doubtful.

-c) The Institute of Chartered Accountants of India has issued an Accounting Standard (AS)-28 on impairment of assets, which is mandatory for the accounting periods commencing on or after Ist April 2004.
-In accordance with the said standard, the company has assessed as on date of applicability of the aforesaid Standard and as well as on Balance Sheet Date, whether there are any indications (listed in paragraph 8 to 10 of the Standards) with regards to the impairment of any of the assets.
-Based on such assessment it has been ascertained that no no potential loss is present and therefore, formal estimate of recoverable amount has not been made.
+ii) The Ministry of Corporate Affairs has issued Indian Accounting Standard(Ind AS) - 36 on impairment of assets.
+In accordance with the said standard, the company has assessed as on date of applicability of the aforesaid Standard and as well as on Balance Sheet Date, whether there are any indications (listed in paragraph 12 to 14 of the standards)m with regards t the impairment of any of the assets.
+Based on such assessment it has been ascertained that no potential loss is present and therefore, formal estimate of recoverable amount has not been made.
 Accordingly no impairment loss has been provided in the books of accounts.

-49. Company had invested Rs.
+50. Company had invested Rs.
 2.00 Crore in Rated, Listed and Secured, Cumulative, redeemable Debentures of ATS Infrabuild Pvt.
-Ltd. (“ATS”) in 27-06-2018, being having maturity in June 2022, later extended till June 2024.
+Ltd. (“ATS”) in 27-06-2018, being maturity in June 2022, later extended till June 2024.
 The borrower had paid the interest yearly on time, but from June 2023 onwards borrower has defaulted in interest payment.
 The debenture trustee is resorting to all legal action available to recover the amounts.

-Keeping above facts in view, our company has not provided for interest accrued/receivable from June 2023 and also a provision of 10% of value has been made in books of accounts.
+Keeping above facts in view, our company has not provided for interest accrued/receivable from June 2023 and also a provision of 20% of value has been made in books of accounts.

 |